Picture Album

 Liskeard- Moyclare GardenGoldfish pond at Moyclare Cornish GardenThe pond was dug in 1998 on the site of my aunt's dahlia bed.
 We aren't too keen on massed dahlias and our children's four goldfish needed a kinder home than a water barrel.
 Despite herons and seagulls, fed naturally on insect pondlife and wholemeal bread, the fish now number over 100.

 Pictures of Moyclare GardenThe east path behind Sweet Chestnut Shade, one of Pansy's favourite walks.
 I have not yet been able to find the name of the pink rhododendron.
-(Come and help me!)
+(Come and tell me if you know!)

 Clematis montana 'Elizabeth'When we began to rejuvenate the garden in earnest in 1998 many of the pathways were overgrown by shrubs so archways were erected to permit access.
 This leads to the South Lawn and supports the dark pink Clematis montana 'Elizabeth'.